mint-lang/mint/documentation/Core/Conventions/Module.md

 1. `const`
 2. `fun`

+_Entities in a module can be ordered using the "Order Entitiees" LSP Code Action._

 ### Comments

 The module should have a comment before it describing what it is for and giving